oneilsh/helm-kush/README.md

 in charts as part of the deployment process), but very flexible and accessible.
 Interpolation must be enabled with `--kush-interpolate`.

+## Known Bugs

-**WARNING** - Helm post-rendering is known not to work with resources that utilize helm hooks, see [https://github.com/helm/helm/issues/7891](https://github.com/helm/helm/issues/7891) for details.
+Helm post-rendering is known not to work with resources that utilize helm hooks, see [https://github.com/helm/helm/issues/7891](https://github.com/helm/helm/issues/7891) for details.

+Interpolation/scripting errors frequently result in silent output (gobbled up by helm I think).

 ## Prerequisites and Installation